-On August 3, about 19.2 percent of hospital beds in Colombia were occupied by confirmed coronavirus patients based on the INS report of 16,329 confirmed cases in the hospital (either hospital room or ICU).
-Also, about 18.1 percent of total ICU capacity in Colombia were occupied by confirmed coronavirus patients on August 3.
+On October 18, about 19.6 percent of hospital beds in Colombia were occupied by confirmed coronavirus patients based on the INS report of 17,595 total confirmed cases in the hospital (either hospital room or ICU).
+Also, about 18.1 percent of total ICU capacity in Colombia were occupied by confirmed coronavirus patients on October 18.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.

 Editors note: updated on November 24, 2020 with data for coronavirus hospitalization data for Colombia on November 23.

 Editors note: updated on December 2, 2020 with data for coronavirus hospitalization data for Colombia on November 30.

 Editors note: updated on December 8, 2020 with data for coronavirus hospitalization data for Colombia on December 7.